GalaHadi/fuse-starter-java/README.md

     - Note, the server port on which the application runs is set via program argument in the run configuration, --server.port=8080.
 If you need to change which port to run on, change the argument in the run configuration.
   - To run unit tests, use the "Unit Tests" run config.
 See Testing section below for more info.
   - To validate code style, use the "Checkstyle" run config.
+  #### macOS instructions
+  - Check if maven is already installed. `mvn -version`
+  - If not, download and extract the zip. https://maven.apache.org/download.cgi
+  - Type the following into terminal. `export PATH=<path-of-extracted-folder>/bin:$PATH`. eg:`export PATH=~/Projects/apache-maven-3.6.3/bin:$PATH`
+  - Once you have verified that maven is installed, follow the steps above for IntelliJ.
+Note that options under File->Settings are found under Preferences instead.

 ### A note on spring profiles
 - The project comes with support for 3 spring profiles: